OpenMDAO/OpenMDAO/ROADMAP.md

 ## 1) Planning for the 2020 OpenMDAO workshop

 ## 2) POEMs: **p**roposal for **O**penMDAO **e**nhance**m**ent
-- loosely based on the model used by cPython project (PEP process)
+- Loosely based on the model used by cPython project (PEP process)
 - A new repo has been created for tracking POEMs: http://github.com/openmdao/POEMs
 - Notes: We are planning to work the POEM process on PR 1086 (https://github.com/OpenMDAO/OpenMDAO/pull/1086)

 ## 3) Establishing a formal OpenMDAO plugin system
-- To go alone with the POEM process, we need a manner for users to add functionality without merging their code to core codebase.
+- To go alone with the POEM process, we need a method for users to add functionality without merging their code to core codebase.